scottstanfield/newmac/readme.md

 > Tested for Yosemite
 > Last updated in January 2015

+I just found http://nerderati.com/2014/09/03/installing-matplotlib-numpy-scipy-nltk-and-pandas-on-os-x-without-going-crazy/.
+Need to examine that for some updated tips.

 The steps below assume you have a clean, fully patched Mac.

 1. Update Computer